TritonDataCenter/rfd/rfd/0034/README.md

    necessary supporting zones (e.g. NAT zone).
-3. Run a cn-agent task on the source and target CN which will setup a communication channel (TCP socket) on the admin network which the two CNs can use to peform the migration operation. (this may be combined with step #1 and step #2)
+3. Run a cn-agent task on the source and target CN which will setup a communication channel (TCP socket) on the admin network which the two CNs can use to perform the migration operation. (this may be combined with step #1 and step #2)
 4. Stop the source instance (if it was running).
-5. Vmadm send (i.e. zfs snaptshot and zfs send each zfs dataset used by) the source instance to the waiting vmadm receive (zfs receive) on the target CN.
+5. Vmadm send (i.e. zfs snapshot and zfs send each zfs dataset used by) the source instance to the waiting vmadm receive (zfs receive) on the target CN.
 6. Unregister the source instance from systems (set do_not_inventory on the source instance) and ensure it no longer auto-restarts.